As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 From what Japanese tattoos are to how to pick the best design for you, we’ll be giving you all the details.

 We hope it will be all that much easier for you to select the perfect Japanese tattoo design for you.

 Japanese tattoos are among the oldest styles of tattoos.

 In fact, the lineage of Japanese tattooing spans back almost 5,000 years ago.

 Specifically, mention of Japanese tattooing can be found in an ancient Chinese text known as Wei Chih from around 297 AD.

-In this text, it is mentioned that men of all ages would have tattoos on all parts of their body, sometimes even their faces.
+In this text, it is mentioned that men of all ages would have tattoos on all parts of their bodies, sometimes even their faces.

 These tattoos were viewed as a form of expressive folk art but quickly became perceived as holding negative connotations.

-This is due to the fact that criminals, rather than being sentenced to death or long sentences, started to be branded with tattoos.
+This is due to the fact that troublesome citizens, rather than being sentenced, started to be branded with tattoos.